Project Configurations for Android πŸ› οΈ

 ABI filter

 • The ABI defines, with great precision, how an application’s machine code is supposed to interact with the system at runtime.
-You must specify an ABI for each CPU architecture you want your app to work with.
+An ABI for each CPU architecture that the app work with must be specified.
 Applying an incorrect ABI choice on a mismatched CPU architecture won’t make it work.
-For example: running on x86 emulator requires you to use the proper x86 apk.
+For example, an x86 emulator requires to use the proper x86 APK.

 • production_x86 for x86 chipset.